BenoitPotty/ScrollableSequence/README.md

 ### Image preload
 To ensure a smooth animation, all images will be preloaded in the browser cach at the initialisation of the script.

+### Images source
+All image are extracted from the free Pexels video [Drone Footage Of A Mountain Landscape With Snow](https://www.pexels.com/video/drone-footage-of-a-mountain-landscape-with-snow-2871918/)